Russia, China and Cuba spread misinformation about US hurricane response, US official says

 Cuba has “amplified narratives” suggesting that US support for Israel and Ukraine has diverted resources from disaster relief efforts, echoing some of the same themes as Russia and China, according to the US official.

+“In recent years, the US has repeatedly lied about China spreading disinformation,” Liu Pengyu, a spokesperson for the Chinese Embassy in Washington, DC, said in an emailed statement.
+“The ownership of the relevant social media accounts should be determined on the basis of solid evidence, not groundless assumption.
+Even if they belong to Chinese citizens, [they] are entitled to freedom of speech.”

-CNN has asked the Cuban, Chinese and Russian embassies in Washington for comment.
+CNN has asked the Cuban and Russian embassies in Washington for comment.

 It’s the clearest statement yet from the US government that foreign powers have spread false information about the two hurricanes that hit the US in September and October.
 Much of the false information about the federal response to the hurricanes has been spread by Americans, including the billionaire Elon Musk, who owns the social media platform X. False claims that relief funds were being given to migrants, for example, have gone viral.